Texas stretched out before me, as I drove eastward from New Mexico.

 Other displays recognize the importance of baseball in American culture.

-The tour took about half an hour, and I continued driving through Texas.
+The tour took about half an hour, and I continued driving across Texas.

 I have been to Texas many times.
 I’ve twice road tripped to Houston, once from Nashville and once from Newport Beach.
 I’ve seen the State Capitol in Austin and the Alamo in San Antonio.
 And I’ve been to Dallas a few times.
-But there was still one place I’ve always wanted to visit:
+But there was still one site on my list:

 Southfork Ranch